letterpad/letterpad/README.md

 -   Theme support
 -   Multi-level navigation
 -   Image optimizer
+-   React with styled-components for styling
 -   GraphQL for json API
 -   Roles - Admin, Reviewer, Author, Reader
 -   Markdown and RichText editor
 -   Search Engine Optimised
 -   Multi-language support (currently en, fr and pl)

-To check letterpad in action, check out this [Demo Site](https://letterpad.app/demo) You can visit the [Admin Panel](https://letterpad.app/demo/admin/login) and login with
+To check letterpad in action, check out this [Demo Site](https://letterpad.app/demo).
+You can visit the [Admin Panel](https://letterpad.app/demo/admin/login) and login with

 ```